RISE-Dependable-Transport-Systems/SunriseSimulation/README.md

 I also assume that ROS2 is installed on the system correctly and the correct files are sourced according to [the ROS installation steps.](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html#install-ros-2-packages) Futhermore, these scripts are written for ZSH so you might need to tweak a thing here and there if you use bash.

-To run the complete setup use the setup.sh script which should start all the required systems to get the truck to work.
+Once the install script has run a new folder with the name "Sunrise" is created one level above the current directory.
+To run the setup run the run script in the "Sunrise" directory.
+It might take couple of minutes to generate the maps for the control tower on the first run.